pflynn157/compiler-collection/Readme.md

 The solution: Create a downsided version of Orka that contains the most essential programming elements.
 This downsized language is meant to be usable for most real-world tasks, but simple enough to where a compiler or interpreter can be implemented quickly.

-See here for the specs and more information: [https://patrickflynn.xyz/tiny-lang/](https://patrickflynn.xyz/tiny-lang/)

 ### Examples

 The examples directory contains a few simple yet practical examples of the language in action: